Skip to main content

 Abstract

-This collection contains materials related to Raymond G. Helmick, SJ's career in conflict resolution and includes correspondence, manuscript drafts, articles, reports, slides, photographs, and video recordings.
+Papers document twentieth-century American Jesuit and Boston College faculty member Raymond G. Helmick, SJ's career in conflict resolution and include correspondence, manuscript drafts, articles, reports, slides, photographs, and video recordings.

 Arrangement